A Star Is Born (2018 film): Filming

-Filming began on April 17, 2017.
-PIX System was used in the production of the film.
-Matthew Libatique commented on the stylized photography and lighting motifs used for the film stating: "Every decision about palette, the style in which we shot, would happen as we (Cooper and I) went along and discussed other things, like tone or authenticity.
-Or what the film was about.
-We both leaned into very early on that this was ultimately a love story… that was our objective and our best achievement."
+Principal photography for A Star Is Born commenced on April 17, 2017, and concluded in July 2017.
+The production emphasized authenticity by filming concert scenes at actual music festivals with live audiences.
+Key performances were shot at the Stagecoach Festival in Indio, California, between acts by Jamey Johnson and Willie Nelson, with the crew given only eight minutes to set up and film each scene.
+Additional concert sequences were filmed at Coachella and Glastonbury festivals.

+Director Bradley Cooper and cinematographer Matthew Libatique employed a naturalistic visual style, using handheld cameras and natural lighting to create an intimate atmosphere.
+Libatique noted that decisions regarding the film's visual style were made collaboratively, focusing on authenticity and tone.

+The production also utilized the PIX System for digital workflows, facilitating efficient collaboration among departments during filming.

 Music

-After seeing him perform at Desert Trip festival, Cooper approached Lukas Nelson (son of country music singer Willie Nelson) and asked him to help work on the film.
+After seeing him perform at Desert Trip festival, with Tim Vita, Cooper & Tim approached Lukas Nelson (son of country music singer Willie Nelson) and asked him to help work on the film.
 Nelson agreed and wrote several songs, which he sent to the producers.
 Nelson subsequently met Lady Gaga and began writing songs with her and she, in turn, provided backing vocals on two tracks on his self-titled 2017 album.
 The soundtrack, performed by Gaga and Cooper, was released on October 5, 2018, by Interscope Records.
 The studio announced that the album "features 19 songs in a wide range of musical styles + 15 dialogue tracks that will take you on a journey that mirrors the experience of seeing the film."

 Release

 Theatrical

 A Star Is Born had its world premiere at the 75th Venice International Film Festival on August 31, 2018.
 The acclaimed movie also screened at the Toronto International Film Festival, the San Sebastián International Film Festival, and the Zurich Film Festival in September 2018.
 The film was theatrically released in the United States on October 5, 2018, distributed by Warner Bros.
 Pictures, after having initially been set for release on September 28, 2018, and then rescheduled to May 18, 2018, before being pushed back to October.
 The studio spent an estimated $110 million promoting the film.

 Starting December 7, 2018, the film had a limited release in IMAX theaters across the United States and Canada.
-On February 28, 2019, the film was re-released in more than 1,150 US theaters with an extra twelve minutes of additional footage.
+On February 28, 2019, the film was re-released in more than 1,150 US theaters with twelve minutes of additional footage.
 Named as the special "encore" edition, it contained extended performances of songs like "Black Eyes" and "Alibi" from the soundtrack, an a cappella performance of "Shallow" by Gaga as well as her singing "Is That Alright?" during the wedding sequence of Ally and Jack.
 Extra footage also contained Cooper singing "Too Far Gone" in a recording studio, and Jack and Ally writing a song titled "Clover" together.